 School of Art, Design and Architecture (Faculty of Arts and Humanities)

 Kayla Parker is an artist film-maker and producer-director whose research interests centre around subjectivity and place, embodiment and technological mediation, from feminist perspectives, with an interest in the interface between still and moving images, and new materialism.
 In her practice, she works with film-based and digital technologies to explore the interrelationship between the body and forgotten, liminal spaces.

 The recipient of many awards, her experimental moving image artworks have been presented around the world, in touring programmes such as the ICA Biennials, and exhibitions and festivals, with television broadcasts on Channel 4, ITV and the BBC in the UK and in Australia, Canada, France, Austria, and Germany.
 In the 1990s she is notable for creating innovative animated films, such as the animate! commissioned Cage of Flame (1992) and Sunset Strip (1996), along with As Yet Unseen (1994) for BFI Production, and Project, commissioned for the opening of the Lux Centre in 1997.
 Her work since 2000 includes the digital films Inner City (2001) for Year of the Artist, and Small World (2007), commissioned for the AHRC-funded project between University for the Creative Arts and University of Dundee, screened at the Definitive Stories section of the National Review of Live Art, along with Teign Spirit (2009), an Animate Projects commission for Sea Change, and environmental direct animations such as Flora (2011) and Reach (2014); and Maelstrom (2014), supported by a Moving Image Art Bursary from UWE and RWA.
-She was awarded the 2016 Plymouth-Nicosia Artist’s Residency at Nicosia Municipal Arts Centre (NiMAC, associated with the Pierides Foundation), Republic of Cyprus, for Father-land, a collaborative film project with Stuart Moore, which will be premiered in the Layers of Visibility exhibition at NiMAC, curated by Liz Wells and Yiannis Toumazis, October 2018 to January 2019.
+She was awarded the 2016 Nicosia-Plymouth Artist Residency with Stuart Moore hosted by Nicosia Municipal Arts Centre (NiMAC, associated with the Pierides Foundation), Republic of Cyprus - Father-land, the collaborative essay film outcome of the residency, premiered in the Layers of Visibility exhibition at NiMAC, curated by Liz Wells and Yiannis Toumazis, October 2018 to January 2019.